Hidden scale invariance in the Gay-Berne model: Properties studied

 We conclude from \fig{fig:heatmap}(a) that there are strong correlations whenever the temperature is above unity (roughly).
 The isomorph reference state points were selected to obey $R>0.9$; from here on $R$ increases when density and temperature are increased along each isomorph.
 The Appendix give details of the two isomorphs studied by listing for each isomorph several state points and the corresponding values of $R$ and $\gamma$.
 Note that invariance of the physics along the isomorphs -- the main focus of this paper -- is manifested already in \fig{fig:heatmap}(b) as regards the orientational ordering because $S_2$ is clearly approximately isomorph invariant.
 In particular, the phase boundary approximately follows an isomorph \cite{IV,ped16}.
 Based on this, the light blue triangles mark the expected isotropic-nematic phase boundary.
 This gives an example of how isomorph theory may be used for estimating the phase boundary by allowing one to go beyond the numerical phase-boundary data of Ref. \onlinecite{de2002global} without having to perform extensive additional simulations.

 Having established the phase diagram of the $GB(3,5,2,1)$ model, we next define the quantities studied.
-We probed the system's dynamics at the different state points by calculating the mean-square displacement (MSD) as a function of time, as well as four time-autocorrelation functions defined by
+We probed the system's dynamics at the different state points by calculating the mean-square displacement (MSD) as a function of time, as well as time-autocorrelation functions defined by

 Here $\mathbf{A}(t)$ is a vector or scalar molecular property and the angular brackets denote an ensemble and particle average.
 We evaluate below \eq{autocorr} from simulations for $\mathbf{A}$ equal to velocity, angular velocity, force, and torque.
-We also study the first- and second-order orientational order parameter time-correlation function defined by
+We also study the first- and second-order orientational order-parameter time-correlation function defined by

 in which $P_l$ is a Legendre polynomial ($l=1~\text{and}~2$).
 To quantify the structure we measured the standard radial distribution function, $g(r)$, as well as the radial-distribution orientational correlation function defined by